top of page

 ABOUT

-Recently, Adana was shortlisted for Women of the Future Awards South East Asia in the category of Art and Culture.
-Supported by the Director of the National Bank, The Minister of Women Affairs, and the Secretary-General, Council for the Development of Cambodia (CDC).
-Moreover, she also has been nominated by the Director of the National bank for Asia 21 young leaders.
+Concerning her social activism, Adana was shortlisted along with three other prominent artists, including Red Hong Yi, for Women of the Future Awards South East Asia in the category of Art and Culture.
+She was endorsed by the Minister of Women’s Affairs, and the Secretary-General of the Council for the Development of Cambodia.
+Recently, the Director of the Cambodian National Bank nominated her among Asia 21 young leaders.

 bottom of page